Public-Design-Collective/.github/profile/README.md

-# Public Design Collective
+## Strengthening design practice in Latin America's public sector

-**Strengthening design practice in Latin America's public sector**
+**Design** has the potential to strengthen the way policy and services are transformed, focusing innovation towards people and community-centered solutions.

-We're a research initiative at Northeastern University's [Center for Design](https://camd.northeastern.edu/center-for-design/) making our datasets publicly available to advance research and practice in public sector design across Latin America.
+We're a research initiative at **Northeastern University's** [Center for Design](https://camd.northeastern.edu/center-for-design/) making our datasets publicly available to advance research and practice in public sector design across Latin America.

 ## 💡 Our Research